 The vertical datum is a collection of specific points on the Earth with known heights either above or below mean sea level.
 Near coastal areas, mean sea level is determined with a tide gauge.
 In areas far away from the shore, mean sea level is determined by the shape of the geoid.

-Similar to the survey markers used to identify known positions in the horizontal datum, round brass plates mark positions in the vertical datum.
-The traditional method for setting these vertical benchmarks is called differential leveling.
-This method uses a known elevation at one location to determine the elevation at another location.
+Similar to the survey markers used to identify known positions in the horizontal datum, many positions in the vertical datum are marked by steel rods driven into the ground with a hinged access cover.
+Using a technique called differential leveling, a known elevation at one location is used to determine the elevation at another location.
 As with horizontal datums, the advanced technology of GPS has almost completely replaced this classical technique of vertical measurement.

-In 1929, the National Geodetic Survey (NGS) compiled all of the existing vertical benchmarks and created the National Geodetic Vertical Datum of 1929 (NGVD 29).
-Since then, movements of the Earth's crust have changed the elevations of many benchmarks.
-In 1988, NGVD 29 was adjusted to remove inaccuracies and to correct distortions.
-The new datum, called the North American Vertical Datum of 1988 (NAVD 88), is the most commonly used vertical datum in the United States today.
+In 1929, the National Geodetic Survey (NGS) compiled all of the existing vertical bench marks and created the National Geodetic Vertical Datum of 1929 (NGVD 29).
+Since then, movements of the Earth's crust have changed the elevations of many bench marks.
+In 1988, NGVD 29 was mathematically adjusted to remove inaccuracies and to correct distortions.
+This datum, called the North American Vertical Datum of 1988 (NAVD 88), is the most commonly used vertical datum in the United States today.

 By referencing the vertical datum, officials can determine the true elevation and position of the hurricane evacuation routes, as well as how much they have sunk over past decades.
 For example, in Plaquemines Parish, Louisiana, the main hurricane evacuation route, Highway 23, and the surrounding levees are subsiding by one-quarter to one-half inch per year.

 Heard of geodesy?
 These videos from NOAA's National Geodetic Survey offer a deep dive into the science of knowing where you – and everything else is in the world!